 - child (pybamm.
-Symbol) The symbol to which is being integrated - discretised_child (pybamm.Symbol) The discretised symbol of the correct size internal_neumann_condition (left_symbol_disc, right_symbol_disc, left_mesh, right_mesh)
+Symbol) The symbol to which is being integrated - discretised_child (pybamm.Symbol) The discretised symbol of the correct size internal_neumann_condition (left_symbol_disc, right_symbol_disc, left_mesh, right_mesh) A method to find the internal neumann conditions between two symbols on adjacent subdomains.

-Returns Contains the result of acting the discretised integral on the child discretised_symbol laplacian (symbol, discretised_symbol, boundary_conditions)
+Returns Contains the result of acting the discretised integral on the child discretised_symbol laplacian (symbol, discretised_symbol, boundary_conditions) Implements the laplacian for a spatial method.